carballo91/CS50X-Project/README.md

 ### Step 4: Configure the Application

 You may need to modify the database URI, Secret Key, Admin Password and other settings to match your local setup.
+Make sure to replace ip for your computer ip where the server is running in the CORS configuration.

 ### Step 5: Initialize the Database